Jan Burgers: Career

 Jan Burgers took his first position out of graduate school as Conservator at the Physical Laboratory of the Teyler's Foundation.
 From September 1918 until October 1955, Dr. Burgers was professor of Aerodynamics and Hydrodynamics at the Delft University of Technology.
 He was also secretary of the Department of Mechanical Engineering and Shipbuilding (1921–1924) and later the department's chairman (1929–1931).
-Burgers also worked with scientists including Theodore von Karman, L. Prandt, R. von Mises, G.I.
+Burgers also worked with scientists including Theodore von Karman, L. Prandt, Richard von Mises, G.I.
 Taylor and W.F.
 Durand, and Paul Ehrenfest.
 Jan Burgers researched fluid dynamics, worked on the theory of turbulence, and explored what came to be known as the Burgers' equation.
 He also studied crystallography with his brother Willy Gerard Burgers.

 Burgers and his wife, Anna immigrated to the United States in 1955 where Burgers accepted a position of research professor at the Institute for Fluid Dynamics and Applied Mathematics (now the Institute for Physical Science and Technology) at the University of Maryland, College Park.
 Burgers continued his interest in fluid dynamics while at the University of Maryland, and was recognized for his studies in gas dynamics, plasma physics, shock waves, and related phenomena.
 Burgers retired from the University of Maryland in 1965.

 The year of his retirement saw the publication of a book on the philosophy of biology.
 Influenced by the British philosopher A. N. Whitehead, he had been thinking about this for 20 years.